MarkTension/portfolio_react_spruce/src/markdowns/26_future-of-digital-art-is-diffusion-models-or-code.md

 When starting my carreer from around 2019, I really believed in creative coding and commiting to the art of generative design through creative coding.
 My heroes were (and still are) [Zach Lieberman](http://zach.li/), [Arsiliath](https://www.youtube.com/@arsiliath/videos), [Manoloide](https://x.com/manoloidee), [Tyler Hobbs](https://x.com/tylerxhobbs), and many more.
 Some popular frameworks at the time were Processing, OpenFrameworks, Touchdesigner and P5.js.
 Or directly programming the lower level graphics APIs, through WebGL, GLSL, WGSL etc..

 I worked a super fun job at the time, at [Onformative](https://onformative.com/) making a 3D [Reinforcement learning sculpting agent](https://onformative.com/work/ai-sculpting), while learning more about generative art.
+I wrote that project up in detail in [Reinforcement learning applied to sculpting](/blog/reinforcement-learning-applied-to-sculpting), with the background theory in [a primer on RL and its application to art](/blog/primer-reinforcement-learning-application-to-art).

 The peak for me was somewhere around 2021, with a lot of sudden interest in it coming in via the NFT wave.